willfurnass/sheffield_hpc/sharc/software/apps/ansysem.rst

 .. note::

-        An accelerated-graphics interactive session with X Window support (i.e. a :ref:`iceberg-hw-accel-gfx` interactive session on ShARC) is required to run the ``ansysedt`` executable as a GUI.
+        An accelerated-graphics interactive session with X Window support (i.e. a :ref:`hw-accel-gfx` interactive session on ShARC) is required to run the ``ansysedt`` executable as a GUI.
 On the login node, the command ``qsh-vis`` will initiate an accelerated-graphics interactive session.